Create QR Code Surveys for Any Platform — Dynamic, Trackable & Free to Start

 Correlating Responses

 Compare QR code scans to survey submissions.
-A typical scan-to-completion rate is 10–30%.
-If your rate is lower, shorten your survey or improve your call-to-action copy.
+Dividing one by the other gives you a scan-to-completion rate you can track over time rather than guess at.
+If it falls, shorten your survey or improve your call-to-action copy.

 Campaign Effectiveness